 One of the biggest things on your bucket list for Costa Rica is seeing sloths of course!
+But how to spot these elusive cuties?

 You can probably guess what’s waiting for you in Costa Rica.
 Thundering waterfalls, miles of coastlines, and dense rainforests filled with adventure plus your favorite jungle animals, like the sloth.
+When you first get to Costa Rica and see all the thick jungle, you'll wonder how you'll ever be able to spot these sometimes shy and very slowing-moving animals — it's something our volunteers in Costa Rica have more than a few tips about!

 Interested in seeing all of this and more?